 - Read the requirements and expectations above.

 - Prepare a resume listing: name, address, email, major, GPA, education (including relevant coursework), and other activities relevant to this application.
-Contact the Becker Career Centerif you need help with this.
+Contact the The Career Center in Becker Hall if you need help with this.

 - Prepare a Research Proposal of two pages or more in which you include the following information: